NancyZhang26/silly_blog/posts/hotgrillep1.md

 ***<u>I picked up vaping again in Sophomore year***</u> through a Chinese online dispenser I dug through Instagram.
 It was a brand called “Cool Bear” or something.
 The production was sus, because it gave me loads of congestion, which never happened when I used Relx or Elf Bar.

-Chilling with the shaggy quality, ***<u>I became a real user.***</u> I started having regular patterns - first, it was just a couple of minutes before I go to bed.
+Chilling with the shaggy quality, ***<u>I became a real user.***</u> I started having regular patterns.
+First, it was just a couple of minutes before I go to bed.
 I code with it, and I watch Ginny & Georgia with it.
 Then, a couple of minutes turned into a couple of 30 minutes, and ***<u>before I realized,***</u> I would have to take a hit before I go to class in the afternoon, and I would have to carry it with me when I left my room in the morning.
 What was going on.

-I knew exactly what was going on. ***<u>I was stuck in a toxic situationship with another guy after I stopped talking to MH at the time.***</u> Let’s spare the details: I was scared and insecure that I would rely on him all the time, so scared that I chose to rely on a substance.
+I knew exactly what was going on. ***<u>I was stuck in a toxic situationship with another guy after I stopped talking to MH that fall.***</u> Let’s spare the details: I was scared and insecure that I would rely on him all the time - so scared that I chose to rely on a substance.
 Even a substance made me feel safer, because ***<u>I know that a substance can never betray me.***</u>

 ***<u>I know my vapes will never betray me.***</u> My most loyal companion.

 It was a lot of back and forth having painful moments with this guy, and back and forth switching to patches and gums and switching back.
 I guess I will have to provide some context now.
 This guy insisted that ***<u>he would only go into a serious relationship with me after I quit vaping.***</u> He said I was “perfect” — ***<u>all “perfect” except the vaping.***</u>

 I was so mad, but I did not dare to be mad at him and yell in his face because ***<u>I did not want to lose him.***</u> What is all this bullshit.
 I was so mad.
 So mad that as I am typing this at 1:05 am in Cali now, I am still mad af.
 What is this statement?!
 What THE FUCK is this statement?!
 You probably won’t get it because you are not “addicted” to something.
-But for me, before this, I thought I was chilling with vapes, having the freedom to dispose them at my will. ***<u>Now I feel like I would absolutely continue with my nic addiction to prove that I won’t surrender to some men.***</u>
+But for me, I thought I was chilling with vapes, having the freedom to dispose them at my will. ***<u>Now I feel like I would absolutely continue with my nic addiction to prove that I won’t surrender to some men.***</u>

-I asked him, What will you do if I can not quit vaping. ***<u>He said with some nonchalance that he will not leave me right away, but he will just like me “less and less,”***</u> because he cannot stand someone who is tied up to something.
+I asked him, What will you do if I can't quit vaping. ***<u>He said with some nonchalance that he will not leave me right away, but he will like me “less and less,”***</u> because he cannot stand someone who is tied up to something.
 He has seen his friends turning the house upside down looking for a vape.
 He does not want me to be the same.

 This manipulating bi*ch.

-No excuses for justifying addictions, but ***<u>he just dropped a condition on my worth, as if I were not worthy of commitment before being “fixed.”***</u> I hate it.
+No excuses for justifying addictions, but ***<u>he just dropped a condition on my worth, as if I were not worthy of commitment before being “fixed.”***</u> Fine, I was not good enough for a relationship - but then why keep having sex with me?
+What was I to you, a hook-up?
+A sex toy?
+I hate it.
 I absolutely hate it.
-I hate being threatened by some young man who said he "loved" me but was scared to hold my hand in the public, and I hated myself more for being a pushover.
+I hate being threatened by some young man who said he "loved" me but was scared to hold my hand in public, and I hated myself even more for being a pushover.

 I am not a junky.